aaronpowell/aaronpowell.github.io/src/documents/posts/2016-01-03-are-you-ready-for-january-12.md

---- cson
+---
   title: "Are you ready for January 12?"
-date: '2016-01-03'
+  date: "2016-01-03"
-tags: ['internet-explorer']
+  tags:
-description: """Are you ready for the end of old Internet Explorer?
+    - "internet-explorer"
-"""
+  description: "Are you ready for the end of old Internet Explorer?"
 ---

 [On January 12 all versions of Internet Explorer prior to version 11 will reach end of life](https://www.microsoft.com/en-us/WindowsForBusiness/End-of-IE-support).